vue-bridge/vue-bridge/packages/docs/guide/index.md

 Especially the new compiler is a challenge for library authors, because when writing SFCs (`.vue` files), even if they theoretically wrote code that didn't use any of the breaking APIs, the would still have to compile their library twice: once for Vue 2, once for Vue 3.

-Furthermore, avoiding all of the breaking API changes would severly limit a developer's ability to use Vue to its full potential, so it's not a realistic option for them.
+Furthermore, avoiding all of the breaking API changes would severely limit a developer's ability to use Vue to its full potential, so it's not a realistic option for them.

 ### Introducing Vue 3 Compat Lib